awslabs/aws-deployment-framework/docs/admin-guide.md

 ### ADF version you have deployed

-To check the current version of ADF that you have deployed, go to the management account in us-east-1.
+To check the current version of ADF that you have deployed, go to the management account in us-east-1 or cn-north-1.
 Check the CloudFormation stack output or tag of the `serverlessrepo-aws-deployment-framework` Stack.

 - In the outputs tab, it will show the version as the `ADFVersionNumber`.